 Pyramid of Self-Care

-Self-care is essential for both mental and physical health.
-Self-care is "the practice of taking action to preserve or improve one's own health” and “the practice of taking an active role in protecting one's own well-being and happiness, in particular during periods of stress” (Oxford).
+"the practice of taking action to preserve or improve one's own health” and “the practice of taking an active role in protecting one's own well-being and happiness, in particular during periods of stress” (Oxford).

-There appears to be some misconception that self-care is something of a luxury, an indulgence or ‘selfish’.
-However self-care (caring for oneself) is a necessary part of staying well.
-It involves basic things such as choosing the right food to eat, engaging in exercise, nurturing relationships, committing to forming good habits and paying your taxes on time, as well as sleeping in, getting a massage, speaking up or walking out.
+It involves basic things such as choosing the right food to eat, engaging in exercise, nurturing relationships, committing to forming good habits and paying your taxes on time.
+It might include speaking up or walking out, as well as the things we often think of as self-care, such as sleeping in, getting a massage, or getting your nails done.

-The issue comes from what people interpret as 'self-care'.
-A bit like self-compassion - rather than being an indulgence - it supports us to build resilience and make decisions which benefit our future selves.
-People may get stuck when they focus on a form of self-care which is short term - externally focused - indulgences such as getting a pedicure, having a long hot soak in the bath or going out for a meal.
-There is nothing wrong with these at all (and if it gives you pleasure - then please continue!), however taking part in these activities without paying attention to the foundations of self-care is going to leave you struggling to truly see improvements in long term well-being.
-(See the diagram below).
+People may get stuck when they focus on a form of self-care that is short-term and externally focused.
+There is nothing wrong with getting a pedicure, having a long hot soak in the bath or going out for a meal (and if it gives you pleasure - then please continue!); however, taking part in these activities without paying attention to the foundations of self-care (see the diagram below), is going to leave you struggling to truly see improvements in long-term well-being.

-Pyramid of Self Care
+The Pyramid of Self Care

 LEVEL ONE: